 There have been a number of experimental studies of grain boundary energy involving pure materials \cite{Gjostein1959319,austandchalmers, PhysRev.78.275} and alloys \cite{PhysRev.78.275, cahnphysical1983}.
 Many studies have focused on characterizion of solute segregation and distribution \cite{sutton_interfaces_1995, lejekthermodynamics1995} as solute segregation typically has an important effect on grain boundary energy as demonstrated in \cite{cahnphysical1983, Kirchner2011406, Shibuta20091025}.
 For pure materials and dilute alloys, many of these studies have found that the grain boundary energy is well-fit by the well-known Read-Shockley Law when neighbouring grains are misoriented by small angles \cite{PhysRev.78.275,Gjostein1959319}.
 It is also possible to adjust the parameters of the Read-Shockley equation to fit a larger range of misorientation angles \cite{PhysRev.78.275, Gjostein1959319, austandchalmers}.

-A number of theoretical approaches have been considered to determine grain boundary energy in metals.
-The most prevalent, for both pure materials and alloyed metals, are the analytic analytic and semi-analytic dislocation models of Read and Shockley \cite{PhysRev.78.275, hirth_theory_1992} and Van der Merwe \cite{sutton_interfaces_1995}, and models employing simple thermodynamic considerations of an interface \cite{sutton_interfaces_1995, Kirchner2011406}.
-Various computational approaches have also been employed to determine grain boundary energy in pure metals, including Monte Carlo simulations \cite{PhysRevB.49.14930} and lattice statistics \cite{PhysRevB.54.R11133}.
+A number of theoretical approaches have also studied grain boundary energy in metals.
+The most prevalent, for both pure materials and alloyed metals, are the analytic and semi-analytic dislocation models of Read and Shockley \cite{PhysRev.78.275, hirth_theory_1992} and Van der Merwe \cite{sutton_interfaces_1995}, and models employing simple thermodynamic considerations of an interface \cite{sutton_interfaces_1995, Kirchner2011406}.
+Various computational approaches have also been employed to determine grain boundary energy in pure metals, including Monte Carlo simulations \cite{PhysRevB.49.14930} and lattice statics \cite{PhysRevB.54.R11133}.
 Some computational approaches have also been used to model solutal effects in grain boundaries.
 These include monte carlo methods \cite{lejekthermodynamics1995}, molecular dynamics \cite{Shibuta20091025,lejekthermodynamics1995} and phase field simulations \cite{PhysRevE.81.051601}.

-Among the continuum theories available to model solidification and solid state transformations, the phase field crystal (PFC) method has recently emerged as a promising method to access the time scales and efficiency of traditional phase field approaches while self-consistently incorporating many salient features of atomic-scale elasto-plasticity inherited form its connections to fundamental microscopic theories \cite{PhysRevB.75.064107,Jin06}.
-Perhaps the most important impact of the phase field crystal approach will be its ability to bridge the divide that exists between microscopic models and traditional phase field models \cite{PhysRevE.81.011602}.
-For example, through the application of coarse graining theories, several researches have used PFC theories to compute the magnitude and and orientational dependence of crystal-melt surface tension in pure materials \cite{Wu06,Maj09} and alloys \cite{Pro_Maj2010}.
-PFC simulations of grain boundaries of pure materials have also convincingly elucidated the Read Shockley behaviour for grain boundary energy versus misorientation \cite{eldermodeling2004, mellenthinphasefield2008} and details of pre-melting in grain boundaries \cite{Berry_2008,mellenthinphasefield2008}.

-In this work, we will use a recent phase field crystal model of binary alloys \cite{PhysRevB.75.064107} to study the mesoscale behaviour of how alloying and undercooling affect solute segregation and grain boundary energy in alloys.
-Numerical simulations in conjunction with an analysis using a a single-mode decomposition of the crystal density field will be exploited to develop an expression for grain boundary segregation by exploiting a modification to the Read-Shockley equation that incorporates the effect of impurity concentration and temperature.
-We also consider the effects of lattice mismatch on segregation to the grain boundary and the Cottrell atmosphere around a dislocation core.